How to Write an Abstract Before You Have Your Results

 This paper aims to explore sources of positive and negative body image by showing that the association between self-esteem and body image avoidance behaviors is mediated by self-compassion and appearance contingent self-worth.

-“Investigating whether” has been changed to “showing that.”
-Because of this change, the author is now claiming that they will obtain a certain result (i.e., that self-compassion and appearance contingent self-worth mediate the relationship in question).
-This statement will be considered misleading if either variable does not turn out to be a mediating factor.
+Because “investigating whether” has been changed to “showing that,” the author is now claiming that they will obtain a particular result (i.e., that self-compassion and appearance contingent self-worth mediate the relationship in question).

 Examples of Abstracts without Results